openx/ODS-PHP-API-Client/README.md

 ### II.
 SETTING UP THE PHP API CLIENT

-1. Add your credentials in pull_fields.php, date_range.php and pull_report.php files
+1. Add your credentials in pull_fields.php, date_range.php, pull_report.php and ox_post.php files
 2. Adjust the settings of your report in the following variable: $myJson
 3. Adjust the settings of your account/site/adunit in the following variable: $adunit_query